mklemm/jaxb-delegate-plugin/README.md

 In any case, you must declare a namespace prefix for the "http://www.codesup.net/jaxb/plugins/delegate" namespace, and then use (at least) the "method" customization.
 Also note the declaration of the JAXB namespace, and the jxb:version and jxb:extensionBindingPrefixes attributes.
+Of course, the binding customizations can also be applied in a separate bindings file.
+Note that the "delegate" binding customization can only be applied to a named or anonymous complexType declaration.

 		<schema xmlns="http://www.w3.org/2001/XMLSchema" version="1.0"
 			targetNamespace="http://my.namespace.org/myschema"